mspnp/performance-optimization/ExtraneousFetching/docs/ExtraneousFetching.md

 In a typical Azure cloud scenario, a client (a browser, desktop application, or mobile device) sends a request to a web application or cloud service.
 The web application or cloud service in turn submits a request to a data store.
 The data is then returned, possibly after performing some processing, to the client for processing.

 For each data source, you should instrument the system to capture the frequency with which each data store is accessed, the volume of data entering and exiting the data store, the timings of these operations (in particular, the latency of requests), and the nature and rate of any errors observed while accessing each data store under loads that are typical of the system.
 You can compare this information against the volumes of data being returned by the web application or cloud service to the client.
 The following diagram shows a typical end-to-end scenario.
 In this scenario, you should track the ratio of the volume of data returned by the data store (*x* bytes) against the size of the data returned to the client (*y* bytes).
-Any large disparity between the values of *x* and *y* should be investigated to determine whether the web application or cloud service is retrieving too much data and performing processing that might be better handled by the data store.
+Any large disparity between the values of *x* and *y* should be investigated to determine whether the web application or cloud service is fetching extraneous data and performing processing that might be better handled by the data store.

 ![Observing end-to-end behavior of operations][End-to-End]